gumaerc-testorg/21m.065-spring-2014/content/pages/composition-assignments.md

 ---
 content_type: page
+description: This section describes the composition assignments, including the final project.
+A few examples of student work are included.
 learning_resource_types: []
 ocw_type: CourseSection
 title: Composition Assignments
 uid: 229bd1d2-f371-61f8-d193-31a304846016
 ---

-In addition to short written reactions for each set of [listening and reading assignments]({{< baseurl >}}/pages/listening-and-readings), students complete the following composition assignments, culminating in a final project and class concert.
+In addition to short written reactions for each set of {{% resource_link 69da9d79-f242-d8d4-9fb5-d629abec6270 "listening and reading assignments" %}}, students complete the following composition assignments, culminating in a final project and class concert.
 Samples of student work are courtesy of the students and used with permission.

 {{< tableopen >}}
 {{< theadopen >}}